tomatolog/manticore/docs/8_sphinxql_reference/select_syntax.rst

        FROM my_index WHERE MATCH('the')
        GROUP BY group_id ORDER BY max_id DESC

--  GROUP\_CONCAT() function is supported, starting with version 2.1.1-beta.
+-  GROUP\_CONCAT() function is supported.
 When you group by an attribute, the result set only shows attributes from a single document representing the whole group.
 GROUP\_CONCAT() produces a comma-separated list of the attribute values of all documents in the group.

    ::